 Palakkad is known for ‘Ruchi Pathayam’ which still exists in Tamil Brahmins’ homes and they are known for passing certain distinct dishes from one generation to another.
 That’s the reason why many of the dishes have not changed in taste with the passage of time.
 There are many unique tastes associated with ‘Ruchi Pathayam’.

 Seva, Kozhukkatta Unda, Ada with black gram, Ponkal, Ariyada etc are still prepared as breakfast dishes in many homes of Palakkad.
 Seva is a derivative of Idiyappam.
 Ada with black gram is known for its chilly taste.
 Normal ada is prepared similar to Uthappam, but a little thick, using Pachari and Puzhukkalari (two types of rice used for making breakfast items and snacks).
 Batter is spread using hands to make ada, and also prepared adding Muringa leaves, similar to dosa.

 Podimaas prepared using potatoes is a trademark dish for lunch.
-Cooked potatoes are smashed and Odimaas is prepared adding coriander.
+Cooked potatoes are smashed and Podimaas is prepared adding coriander.
 Thoran using pumpkin is yet another variety but an easy dish.
 Pumpkin is cooked and scrapped coconut is added.
-Then the thoran is seasoned using mustards spluttered in coconut oil.
+After that, the thoran is seasoned using mustard spluttered in coconut oil.